sclebo05/OPiZ2PSUControl/README.md

 ### Wiring the OPIZ2

-Connect the PDU to the Orange Pi Zero 2 using pins 3 and 6.
+Connect the PDU to the Orange Pi Zero 2 using pins 3 and 6 (a GPIO and ground, respectively)

 (wiring diagram will go here)